xmltojson/xmltojson.github.io/ExpenseTrackerBase44.md

 🇺🇸 USD: `$ 1,000.00`
 🇪🇺 EUR: `€ 1,000.00`

-🔗 **Try it here:** [YOUR LINK HERE]
+🔗 **Try it here:** [YOUR BASE44 LINK HERE]

+Sign up to start managing your finances today!
+Your data will be securely stored and accessible from any device after logging in.

 Wishing you financial stability and success in achieving your goals! 🎯💪

 Best regards,
 Yuliya Kolesnikova

 P.S.
-Tap on a category to see the beautiful selection animation! ✨📱
+Log in and tap on a category to see the beautiful selection animation! ✨📱